pfheatwole/thesis/source/paraglider_systems.rst

 ..
 Note that the point you use for computing the dynamics can be different from the point you use for tracking the glider trajectory over the Earth.

-As mentioned in `Apparent Mass`_, estimating the apparent mass of the canopy is simplified if the reference point lies in the xz-plane of the wing.
+As mentioned in :ref:`paraglider_components:Apparent mass`, estimating the apparent mass of the canopy is simplified if the reference point lies in the xz-plane of the wing.
 The most natural choices in that plane are the leading edge of the central section, or the midpoint between the two risers connections, which is constant regardless of the width the riser chest strap.

 This paper chooses the midpoint between the two riser connections, designated :math:`RM`, for all dynamics equations because it is also the most natural